Supply Chain

 Supplier Risk Management (SRM) is spotting these threats early, ranking them, and reducing their effect on your output and cash.

-Top 5 Supplier Risk Management Challenges in Modern Manufacturing1.
-Hidden Financial Fragility
+Top 5 Supplier Risk Management Challenges in Modern Manufacturing

 Why it hurts

 A supplier can look busy but still be seconds from a cash crunch.
 Maybe they lost a key customer, took on too much debt or hedge-fund owners siphoned cash.
 If they fold, you scramble to replace parts at premium prices.
-One hour of downtime in automotive can cost $1.3 million (about $22,000 per minute).
+One hour of downtime in automotive production can cost $1.3 million (about $22,000 per minute), meaning a huge amount of money is lost due to supplier failures.

 Signs to watch